• About/Start Here

 • Don’t Mess With Texas campaign

-• and brochures on just about every town and city in Texas
+• Brochures on just about every town and city in Texas

-• snacks for sale and other items for sale
+• Snacks for sale and other items about Texas for sale

 Fun Fact: Don’t Mess With Texas is 36 years old.
 Awe, I remember that well!

 PS.
-The Texas State Travel Guide has all this information inside.
-As I mentioned above, it’s very valuable and worth stopping by one of the centers to pick one up.
-You can also order them online – just google it.
+The Texas State Travel Guide book has all this information inside.
+As mentioned above, it’s precious and worth stopping by one of the centers to pick one up.
+You can also order them online.

 Do You Know The 7 Regions of Texas?